Jamie Salé

-Jamie Rae Salé (born April 21, 1977) is a Canadian former competitive pair skater, and a current motivational speaker and conspiracy theorist.
+Jamie Rae Salé (born April 21, 1977) is a Canadian former competitive pair skater.
 With her former husband David Pelletier, she is the 2002 Olympic Champion and 2001 World Champion.
 The Olympic gold medals of Salé and Pelletier were shared with the Russian pair Elena Berezhnaya and Anton Sikharulidze after the 2002 Winter Olympics figure skating scandal.

 Early life

 Salé was born in Calgary, Alberta.
 She grew up in a bungalow in Red Deer.
 Her parents divorced when she was young, and she was separated from her brother.

 Career

 Early career

 Salé competed first as a singles skater, winning the novice bronze medal and placing eighth in junior ladies at the Canadian Championships.
 In 1994, Salé won the short program and finished with the bronze medal in the junior event at the Canadian Championships.
 That same year, she achieved her biggest success to date by winning the senior bronze medal with her pairs partner, Jason Turner.
 They were named to the 1994 Canadian Olympic team and placed 12th at the Lillehammer Olympics.
 They placed 16th at the 1994 World Championships in Chiba, Japan, but ended their partnership that August.

 Salé returned to singles skating.
 She placed fifth at the 1995 Canadian Championships, but struggled with injuries which caused her to withdraw from the 1997 Championships.
 Salé returned in 1998 and skated a strong short program, but was only able to land one of five planned triples in her long program and placed sixth.